Deformation equivariant cross-modality image synthesis with paired non-aligned training data: Methods

 The equivariance similarity loss and the commutation loss require some way to simulate anatomically realistic deformations for calculating them.
-An ideal set would be the set of all anatomically realistic deformations for each sample, but anatomically realistic non-affine deformations are very difficult to simulate.
-A natural question is then whether a significantly smaller set of deformations would be enough especially given the inductive biases of the used architectures.
+For promoting equivariance, an ideal set would be the set of all anatomically realistic deformations for each sample, but anatomically realistic non-affine deformations are very difficult to simulate.
+A natural question is then whether a significantly smaller set of deformations would be sufficient, especially considering the inductive biases of the used architectures.

 Given that $F$ is a convolutional network it is (roughly) translation equivariant.
 Hence intuitively simulating only globally affine deformations might be enough since any diffeomorphic deformation is "locally affine".
-In our experiments globally affine deformations were indeed enough, and we ended up using only rotations and flips.
-As a result, deformations can be sampled from the same distribution for each sample.
+Also, affine deformations are easy to sample and the same distribution of deformations can be used for each sample.
 Applying affine deformations to images is also computationally efficient and numerically accurate.
-With more challenging data, scaling, shearing or even elastic deformations might have to be used.
+For these reasons we used only affine transformations in our experiments.
+It is left for future work to test whether elastic deformations could increase the performance further.

-Flips deviate from the idea of the set of deformations being anatomically realistic.
-However, physically flipping is a relatively well defined action, although in practice usually impossible to execute.
-Most imaging methods image the physical world in such a way that flipping the imaged subject should also flip the resulting image.
+Affine transformations can be further divided into translation, rotation, scaling, shearing, and flipping.
+Translations and rotations should be reasonable to use in any practical situations, and flipping can be used when it doesn't affect the distribution of the imaged anatomy.
+Scaling and shearing are more difficult since anatomically stretching a tissue could in principle affect its appearance under different imaging techniques.
+In other words, even in an ideal situation the deformation equivariance property would no longer hold exactly.
+In the experiments we conduct two studies on two data sets on using different types of affine transformations.